ucsb-cs64-w18/ucsb-cs64-w18.github.io/_lab/lab02.md

 <p>Assuming you are in the <code>cs64/lab2</code> directory you created at the beginning, you can send in your answers via the following command:</p>
 <pre>
-turnin lab2@cs64 lab2problems.txt RandomCode.c DecodeCode.c spimtutorial.txt MagicMathTricks.asm partner.txt
+turnin lab2@cs64 lab2problems.txt RandomCode.c DecodeCode.c spimtutorial.txt partner.txt
 </pre>
 <p>
  You may turn in the same assignment up to 100 times, which is useful if you are working on it incrementally.